 How to Connect Your Linq Product to Your Linq Profile

 Connecting your Linq profile and your physical Linq product (business card, bracelet, tap, badge, hub, etc.) is fairly simple.

 - Tap the top of your iPhone (or for Android, tap the back center) to your new Linq product.
 Or open the camera and scan the QR code.

 - If you haven’t already done so, build your profile.

 How to Point Your Linq Product to a New Linq Profile

 Once you have multiple Linq profiles, you may want to reassign your physical Linq product to a different profile.
 Or perhaps you want separate products for each page (we like the idea of a business card for your professional page and a bracelet for your personal page).

 So, how do you either change the Linq profile associated with your card, bracelet, tap, or badge—or assign different profiles to different Linq products?

-- To start, go to the products tab (look for the rocketship at the bottom of your phone screen or on the left rail if you’re on a computer).
+- To start, go to the home tab (look for the "Activate a Product" at the second row of "Quick Actions" phone screen or the "Products" on the left rail if you’re on a computer).